schmelczer/frame/README.md

 python3 src/display.py --saturation 1.5 --contrast 1.1 --gamma 0.85  # change preprocessing settings
 ```

 `display.py` only runs on the Pi (it needs SPI).
-For off-device experiments see the notebooks below.
+For off-device experiments see the Jupyter notebooks.

 ## Learnings

 The Pi Zero 2W is overkill for this.
-It chews through battery if you try to run untethered, and most of the time it's just sitting idle waiting for the next cron tick.
-If I were doing this again for a battery-powered build I'd probably reach for an ESP32 with deep sleep.
-Mine stays plugged in, so I haven't bothered.
+It chews through battery if you try to run without cables, and most of the time it's just sitting idle waiting for the next cron tick.
+It could've been mitigated by connecting an RTC timer to an interrupt pin and using deep sleep in-between, however, the waveshare board didn't have this soldered already and I couldn't be bothered to hack it.
+Realistically, if I were doing this again for a battery-powered build I'd probably reach for an ESP32 with deep sleep as there would be plenty of time to do the image-processing and dithering in the 15 minute idle period so performance wouldn't be a bottleneck.

 A few small reliability quirks worth knowing: the Pi Zero 2W's wifi drops if power-save kicks in, so a separate cron job runs `wifi-check.sh` every 5 minutes to reconnect.
 Swap is masked and journald set to volatile because SD card writes are the only thing likely to slowly kill this build.
 The render holds an `flock` so a slow refresh never overlaps the next 15-minute tick.